tc39/notes/es8/2017-03/mar-22.md

 WH: Istvan said, we can do some things, but the process would have to be approved by them [Ecma].
 We can't have a separate patent policy from other TCs.
 The process is something we need to coordinate with them.

-JF: Are we going to punt?
+JXF: Are we going to punt?
 Are there a set of things that we can approve on and move forward?
 If we can agree on 95%, we can move forward instead of punting.

 AWB: If we have a set of documents that we're willing to pass on to the executive committee via Istvan, total agreement isn't even needed, we can move those documents up the pipeline and get the initial feedback.
 There's an EC meeting in April.
 That's a possible next step.